BarOs0/TIG/README.md

 # TIG

 ## Project Description
-TIG is a tool for transferring directories and files between a client and a server using IPv6 networking in local network.
+TIG is a tool for transferring directories and files between a client and a server using IPv6 in local network.

 ## Requirements
 - Linux system (Ubuntu)